Reconfiguring (non-spanning) arborescences: Introduction

+We further investigate the problem for specific arborescences.
+By the definition, an arborescence has a unique vertex $r$ whose in-degree is $0$.
+We call $r$ the \emph{root} of the arborescence, and call an arborescence with root $r$ an \emph{$r$-arborescence}.
+We will show that any two $r$-arborescences are reconfigurable when $\Pi$ is the property of being an $r$-arborescence with a prescribed vertex $r$.
+This result gives an interesting contrast to {\sc Arborescence Reconfiguration} (recall the no-instance in \Cref{fig:no-instance}), and will play an important role in our proof of Theorem~\ref{thm:dtr}.

+We also consider the cases where $\Pi$ is the property of being a directed path, a directed acyclic graph (DAG), or a strongly connected graph.
+Formal definitions will be given in \Cref{sec:hard}.
+For these cases, we show negative results.
+Our results are summarized in \Cref{tab:result}.

+In this paper, we also study the shortest sequence variant, which computes the shortest sequence of a reconfiguration sequence between two given subgraphs in $\mathcal{S}_{\Pi}(G)$.
+In particular, {\sc Spanning Arborescence Shortest Reconfiguration} is the shortest sequence variant when $\Pi$ is the property of being a spanning arborescence.
+We will prove the following theorem, by constructing a reconfiguration sequence between two spanning arborescences $\source{T}$ and $\sink{T}$ of length $|A(\source{T}) \setminus A(\sink{T})| = |A(\sink{T}) \setminus A(\source{T})|$. \begin{theorem} can be solved in polynomial time. \end{theorem}

-{\sc Directed Tree Reconfiguration} for directed spanning trees can be viewed as a special case of {\sc Matroid Intersection Reconfiguration} for a graphic matroid and (a truncation of) a partition matroid.
-Here {\sc Matroid Intersection Reconfiguration} asks, given two matroids and their two common bases $\source{B}$ and $\sink{B}$, to determine if there is a reconfiguration sequence of common bases between $\source{B}$ and $\sink{B}$; see \cite{book/Oxley11} for matroids.
-While it is known~\cite{IDHPSUU11} that {\sc Maximum Bipartite Matching Reconfiguration}, which can be viewed as {\sc Matroid Intersection Reconfiguration} for two (truncations of) partition matroids, is polynomially solvable, the complexity of {\sc Matroid Intersection Reconfiguration} is still open. \Cref{thm:sdstr} provides a new tractable class of {\sc Matroid Intersection Reconfiguration}, particularly, its ``shortest'' version.
+When $\Pi$ is the property of being a spanning arborescence, the reachability variant can be seen as a special case of {\sc Matroid Intersection Reconfiguration} for a graphic matroid and (a truncation of) a partition matroid.
+Here, given two matroids and their two common bases $\source{B}$ and $\sink{B}$, {\sc Matroid Intersection Reconfiguration} asks to determine if there is a reconfiguration sequence of common bases between $\source{B}$ and $\sink{B}$; see \cite{book/Oxley11} for matroids.
+It is shown in \cite{IDHPSUU11} that {\sc Maximum Bipartite Matching Reconfiguration} is solvable in polynomial time.
+While this problem can be seen as {\sc Matroid Intersection Reconfiguration} for two (truncations of) partition matroids, the complexity of {\sc Matroid Intersection Reconfiguration} remains open. \Cref{thm:sdstr} provides a new tractable class of {\sc Matroid Intersection Reconfiguration}, particularly, its shortest sequence version.

-We also discuss other variants of {\sc Directed Tree Reconfiguration}.
-When the two input and all intermediate directed trees are restricted to have a fixed vertex $r$ as their root, we show that these two trees are always reconfigurable as opposed to the fact that {\sc Directed Tree Reconfiguration} has no-instances (see Fig.~\ref{fig:no-instance}).

-As another variant of {\sc Directed Tree Reconfiguration}, we consider {\sc Directed Path Reconfiguration} and {\sc Directed Path Sliding} (see \Cref{sec:path} for their precise definitions), where the two input and all intermediate directed trees are restricted to directed paths.
-In contrast to the tractability of {\sc Directed Tree Reconfiguration}, both problems are PSPACE-complete.
-Finally, we discuss the complexity of reconfiguring directed acyclic graphs, which is also PSPACE-complete.
-Our results are summarized as in \Cref{tab:result}.